afborchert/gcc-makedepend/README.md

 the current directory.
 If multiple prefix options are given, each output line by _gcc_ will be repeated for each prefix with the individual prefix applied.

+Another _gcc_ can be selected either through the environment variable `CC` or through the `-gcc` option.
+The latter takes precedence.

 ## History